gerw/transport_control/README.md

 # Numerical solution of optimal control problems using quadratic transport regularization

-This repository contains an implementation of an example for optimal control problems using optimal transport regularization made in the preprint
+This repository contains an implementation for solving optimal control problems with optimal transport regularization.
-[Numerical solution of optimal control problems using quadratic transport regularization](arxiv todo).
+The algorithms are developed in the preprint [Numerical solution of optimal control problems using quadratic transport regularization](arxiv todo).
+We minimize $g(u) + W(u)$ is minimized,
-There $g(u)+W(u)$ is minimized, where $g$ is a smooth function and $W$ is the squared quadratic Monge-Kantorovich distance (also known as Wasserstein distance).
+where $g$ is a smooth function and $W$ is the squared quadratic Monge-Kantorovich distance (also known as Wasserstein distance).

-The examples 1-6 and additionally the three algorithms starting with "solve" can be executed.
+The examples 1-6 can directly be executed.
+The three solution algorithms starting with `solve_` can also be called independently.
-Here, we shortly write down what they do.
+Here, we shortly describe what they do.

 `solve_fixed_point.m`: Armijo line search algorithm using $r(w)$ as search direction.
 The equation $r(w) = 0$ is the optimality condition of the problem.
 It can also be seen as some gradient method.
 This algorithm is rather slow.